Ants do not pose any immediate threat to humans and are in most cases just plain annoying.

-These ants have a social structure that includes numerous queens in each nest.
+These ants have a social structure which includes numerous queens in each nest.

 Argentine ants are typically found in urban areas.

-Argentine ants are very dominent as they will take over areas, driving out any other native species of ants, They are pests because they attack nesting birds and hatching eggs.
-They also raid beehives and other orchards.
+Argentine ants are very dominant and they will take over areas, driving out any other native species of ants.
+They are pests because they attack nesting birds and hatching eggs.
+They also raid beehives and orchards.

 The antenna has 12 segments.